How water gets to your faucet

 Strategically situated throughout the valley are:

-- More than 6,800 miles of water transmission and distribution pipelines.
+- Nearly 7,000 miles of water transmission and distribution pipelines.

 - 76 production wells and 26 recharge wells capable of producing more than 200 million gallons of water per day.